mysidewalk/mm-angular-training/README.md

 5. Using $routeProvider, add your first route.
 Set the templateUrl to views/index.html.

 ### 02 - Templates, scope, and data binding
-1. In views/index.html, add the ng-model attribute to each text field
+1. Add the ng-model attribute to each text field
 2. Update the string expression preceding each field to reference its field’s ng-model value
 3. Change the heading text on form submission